arokettu/php-uuid/docs/parser.rst

 fromBase32()
 ============

-.. versionadded:: 2.5 strict mode.
+.. versionadded:: 2.5 strict mode

 Parses Crockford's Base32 as defined in the `ULID spec`_.
 The input is case insensitive.